 - Paravespula germanica

-Queen wasp take shelter under loose bark on trees or garden sheds during winter.
+Queen wasp takes shelter under loose bark on trees or garden sheds during winter.
 Queen wasp feed larvae made of caterpillars and other insects.
-As the worker wasp grow up, they take over the nest building and feeding in early June.
+As the worker wasp grow up, they take over the nest building and feed in early June.

 How to treat:

 Wasp grows fast when the weather condition is favorable to them.
 If you can identify a wasp net growing in your garden, you should remove it immediately.